Gokotx/GokoTableView/README.md

 }];
 ...
 ```
-- You can initial tableview with
+- Also you can initial tableview with below method for convince usage (see demo for more)
 ```

 /**